aechagen/mariokart/readme.md

 # CSS Animations with Mario Kart
 ..
 Yeah, that's basically it.
+Just me spending a rainy Sunday morning here in Japan learning about CSS animations!